aginies/projet_lamelles/README.md

 ## Goal

 Get this on a 660 cm wall at home.
 This will be 98 pieces of cutted oak.
 Estimated effort: 140 hours.
+Estimated budget: tools ~= 600€, wood: 1700€
 This will be done in several phases:
 1. get the data from the original idea
-2. tracing the curve on all lamelles
+2. tracing the curve on all lamelles (98)
 3. cut the oak
 4. adjust and correct the curve
 5. sanding